purplelord2003/Jumper-Game/README.md

 ### Functions
 There are 2 main functions - one to check for collisions between the player and the obstacles, and one to constantly update the score.
 Usually, the collisions are when rectangles of surfaces (essentially a rectangle bordering the player/platform) overlap.

 1. collision_sprite() constantly checks for any collisions between the player and the obstacles.
 If the player collides with an obstacle, if the obstacle if lava, the player dies immediately.
-Else, the player will not die but we have to consider if the player will stand on the platform or get blocked by the right, left, or bottom sides of the platforms.
+Otherwise, the player will not die but we have to consider if the player will stand on the platform or get blocked by the right, left, or bottom sides of the platforms.
 For this, I used the rect.clipline() method that takes in two coordinates.
 Essentially, I drew lines on the 4 sides of the platform and checked which sides of the rectangle of the player, the collisions with the lines occur.
 That will help me decide if the player successfully stands on a platform or gets blocked by it.

+2. display_score(max_score) takes in the max_score variable that is set to 0 when the game is initialised and set to 0.1 when the actual game starts.
+Thus, if max_score > 0 when the game_state is False means that I need to show the player the results page.
+If max_score is equal to 0 when the game_state is False means I need to show the player the intro page.
+The main purpose of the max_score however, is to constantly check the y-position of the player to constantly update the max_score if (y-position of the player / 100) is greater than the max_score (meaning the player has successfully reached a new highest height).
+This max_score will be truncated to an int and displayed in terms of meters.
+The max_score is cast onto the screen on the top-left when the game is being played and also when the player has died and reached the results page.